ivanpaulovich/dotnet-new-caju/readme.md

 dotnet new caju -n "MyProject"
 ```

-## The Clean Architecture
+## The Architecture Styles

-The implementation result of the Clean Architecture is a software that encapsulate Business Rules in Use Cases and the Enterprise Rules in Entities.
-Also the Use Cases are independent from details like User Interface, Data Access, Web Server or any external agency.
+This architecture implementations is a software that encapsulate Business Rules in Use Cases and the Enteprise Rules in Entities.
+We prevent our software to be coupled from technology details like User Interface, Data Access frameworks or Web Servers.
+And there is some concepts which guided us:

 | Concept | Description |
 | --- | --- |